matthieugomez/EconPDEs.jl/README.md

 using EconPDEs

 # Define a discretized state space
-# An OrderedDict in which each key corresponds to a dimension of the state space.
+# An OrderedDict in which each key corresponds to a state variable:
 stategrid = OrderedDict(:μ => range(-0.05, stop = 0.1, length = 500))

 # Define an initial guess for the value functions
 # An OrderedDict in which each key corresponds to a value function to solve for,
-# specified as an array with the same dimension as the state space
+# specified as an array with as many dimensions as there are state variables
 solend = OrderedDict(:V => ones(500))

 # Define a function that encodes the PDE.